biocore-ntnu/epic/README.md

 efficient, multicore, and significantly much easier to install and use.

-The MIT-licensed code is available at https://github.com/endrebak/epic Please post issues, questions, docrequests or whatever is on your mind on the [issue tracker](https://github.com/endrebak/epic/issues).
+The MIT-licensed code is available at https://github.com/endrebak/epic Please post issues, questions, docrequests or whatever is on your mind on the [epic google groups](https://groups.google.com/forum/#!forum/epic-chip-seq).
 To see what issues are currently being worked on, please use the [waffle board](https://waffle.io/endrebak/epic).

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-generate-toc again -->
 **Table of Contents**